-Amatus Recovery Centers is offering $750,000 worth of scholarships to African American people struggling with addiction.
+Amatus Recovery Centers is offering $750,000 worth of scholarships to Black Americans struggling with addiction.
 This will fund all levels of care, from detox through outpatient treatment.

-African American people face barriers to quality treatment.
-One study found that white people with Opioid Use Disorder are nearly 35 times more likely to receive buprenorphine, a medication that curbs cravings and can prevent overdose.
-African American people and white people use drugs at similar rates, but African Americans are incarcerated for drug offenses at six times the rate of white people.
+Black Americans face barriers to quality treatment.
+One study found that white individuals with opioid use disorder are nearly 35 times more likely to receive buprenorphine, a medication that curbs cravings and can prevent overdose.
+Black and white Americans use drugs at similar rates, but Black Americans are incarcerated for drug offenses at six times the rate of white citizens.

 “It’s important to give people with substance use disorders a chance,” he said.
 “People are capable of so much when given the right tools and resources.
 We don’t want anyone to slip through the cracks.”